datasci4health-incubator/harena-semantics/README.md

 ## Available Services

 Currently, ASM provides REST endpoints grouped into 2 categories:
 - Biomedical Named Entity Recognition endpoints, which Recognize biomedical concepts in a given text using to different approaches.
-The return is text annotated in a Verum format
+The return is text annotated in a Versum format
   - `/ner/bern`
   - `/ner/bert`
   - `/ner/ncbo`